 Theatre Studies coursework stresses critical thinking in verbal and written communication; employs theatre as a lens through which to examine cultural trends; develops projects that merge theory and practical applications; and explores the vitality and uniqueness of theatre as a live, communal expression of gender and cultural diversity.

 The Bachelor of Arts in Theatre Arts provides a comprehensive education through a core curriculum in dramatic literature, technical theatre, and performance.
 Electives allow students to continue their studies more broadly or focus in one area such as research, devising, dramaturgy or playwriting.
-Graduates of the BA Theatre program are prepared for further scholarship or creative work in the theatre arts.
+While elective courses in acting, musical theatre and dance are sometimes available, the BA in Theatre is not a BFA acting/musical theatre program, and BA Theatre students are not guaranteed enrollment in acting/musical theatre advanced courses.
+Nor should BA students have the expectation of transferring into the BFA acting/musical theatre program once they are here.
+Instead, graduates of the BA Theatre program are prepared for further scholarship and creative work across a broad array of applications and disciplines in the theatre arts.

 BA Theatre Students